ScienceParkStudyGroup/2021-March-R-geospatial-data-workshop/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-venue: "Introduction to working with spatial data in R"        # brief name of host site without address
+venue: "Introduction to working with geospatial data in R"        # brief name of host site without address
 address: "Science Park 904, University of Amsterdam, Faculty of Science"      # full street address of workshop
 country: "nl"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)